ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 Iteration 2: display a list of characters (in App.jsx)
-- Display info about each character in the user interface.
+- Display the list of characters (with some info about each character).
-- Ex. for each character, something like this:
+- For example, for each character, display something like this:
   ```html
     <div className="character">
       Name: xxxx